LonLon-Ranch/SSHD-Archipelago-Tracker/README.md

 Ran into a bug?
 Bugs found in the production instance should be reported [here on GitHub](https://github.com/robojumper/SS-Randomizer-Tracker/issues) or in the Discord.

 ## Running From Source
-Building and running an instance of the tracker locally requires Node v14 and npm.
-This process will allow you to run any version of the tracker.
+Building and running an instance of the tracker locally requires Node v20 and npm.

 1. Clone the repository
 2. Install dependcies